was111607/sample-gcp-nlp-flask/language_api/README.md

     source env/bin/activate
     pip install -r requirements.txt

-Keep in mind to do the key creation and virtual environment set up steps above in the same directory (see these files being created with the ls command).
-This ensures your virtual environment can sue the service account privileges.
-Also, if you have to restart (re-activate) your virtual environment, keep in mind to do it from this directory where you have created the env, or it wont work.
+Note that if you have to restart (re-activate) your virtual environment, keep in mind to do it from this directory where you have created the env, or it wont work.

 Start your application locally:

     python main.py

-Visit `localhost:8080` to view your application running locally.
+Visit the link generated ('Running on http://127.0.0.1:8080/') to view your application running locally.
 Press `Control-C` on your command line when you are finished.

 When you are ready to leave your virtual environment: